 - A brief letter of reference from the faculty mentor supporting the student

 - Acknowledgement that the student will write a 1500 word report of their research experience, which will be due no later than Monday, August 15, 2016.

-- A completed URA form is needed as well as a Payroll Authorization form filled out by the faculty mentor and corresponding department's administrative assistant
+- A completed URA application form is needed as well as a Payroll Authorization Form filled out by the faculty mentor and corresponding department's administrative assistant

 With the SRA proposal, the 2nd page of the URA form can be left blank aside from the required signatures at the bottom.
 The proposal, URA form, and PAF are due to the Director of Undergraduate Research, Clements G13 PO Box 750283, by Friday, April 8, 2016 to be guaranteed full consideration.
 A panel of SMU faculty will select approved SRAs from the submitted applications.